rvdriest/rvdriest/README.md

-# I'm Richard, a full-stack developer and student👨‍💻
+# I'm Richard, a full-stack developer👨‍💻

 - 🔭 I’m currently working at [AutoAtlas](https://autoatlas.nl)
 - 🌱 I’m currently learning Go and Docker
-- ⚡ Fun fact: I use tabs over spaces😏
 - ⚽ I'm also really into football and tennis